0xBEEFCAF3/Onion78/README.md

 Our project aims to implement the payjoin standard (BIP-78) and privacy features (TOR Hidden Services) into an existing mobile wallet application (Chaincase).
 The ease of accessability and portability of a mobile based platform is a benefit to those who are attempting to remain as private as possible.

 ## Problems Faced
-1. *Signing Coordination* - Transactions that require additional privacy tended to require lots of cooridnation between the transaction participants.
+1. **Signing Coordination** - Transactions that require additional privacy tended to require lots of cooridnation between the transaction participants.

-2. *Signer & Receiver Communication* - Transmitting this information in a private and secure manner has traditionally been a challenge for bitcoin transactions.
+2. **Signer & Receiver Communication** - Transmitting this information in a private and secure manner has traditionally been a challenge for bitcoin transactions.

-3. *Transaction Confidentiality* - Out of band communications and broadcasting of data can be noisy and raise flags when once is trying to transact privately.
+3. **Transaction Confidentiality** - Out of band communications and broadcasting of data can be noisy and raise flags when once is trying to transact privately.

-4. *Hackathon [META]* - How can we work remotely as a team on the same project and meet our deliverabiles within 24 hours?
+4. **Hackathon Team [META]** - How can we work remotely as a team on the same project and meet our deliverabiles within 24 hours?

 ## Solution(s)
 1. Onion '78